Daniel Fernández Crespo: Background and early career

 From 1954 till 1958 he served as minority member of the National Council of Government (Uruguay).

 In 1963 his National Party colleague Faustino Harrison stepped down from the Presidency of the Council.

+During the Sixties, Crespo was one of the leaders of a National Party faction known as the White Democratic Union.
+Ideologically, although this faction was (as noted by one study) “more progressive than the Blanco Party,” it was “slightly more to the right than the Colorado Party.”

 President of the National Council of Government

 He became President of the National Council of Government (Uruguay) in 1963.
 While serving in this position, Crespo took steps to forbid the import of luxury goods (during the previous Administration, as noted by one obituary, "Uruguay had suffered from a steady decrease in population and exports that had resulted in an unfavorable commercial balance") while also backing a decree raising taxes on cars, motors and auto parts from 100% to 300%.
 These steps, however, did little to stem the decline of the peso and costs continued to rise in direct opposition to a continued decline of production that started in 1955.

 In 1964 he was succeeded as president by another National Party colleague, Luis Giannattasio, who died in office.